sachaRfd/Molecule_Generator/README.md

 1. Download the SMILES data from [ZINC](http://files.docking.org/2D/) and save it in the appropriate data directory.
 2. Run the data preprocessing script to clean and prepare the data for training.
-3. Configure the LSTM model architecture by adjusting the hyperparameters in the provided notebook (`LSTM_Chemical_Generator.ipynb`).
+3. Configure the LSTM model architecture by adjusting the hyperparameters in the provided notebook (`LSTM_Molecule_Generator.ipynb`).
 4. Train the LSTM model using the preprocessed data and monitor its performance through the training process.
 5. Generate new SMILES strings and chemical compounds using the trained model, varying the temperature settings for different levels of complexity.